 Explore holidays in Sivota & Epirus

 Unspoilt Sivota sits prettily in its own natural harbour just across the water from Corfu.
 A short walk away you’ll find two pristine sand-and-pebble beaches, with more to enjoy on the uninhabited islands offshore.
 The whole Epirus region lies on the doorstep, ripe for exploration.
-Take a day to discover the bridges and slate villages of Zagoria, taste the best local fizz produced in the Pindus mountains or find out how the people of bustling Parga lived pre-tourism with a visit to its fascinating old olive oil press.
+Take a day to discover the bridges and slate villages of Zagoria, hike the extraordinary Vikos Gorge, taste the best local fizz produced in the Pindus mountains or find out how the people of bustling Parga lived pre-tourism with a visit to its fascinating old olive oil press.

 Explore our pre-bookable experiences in Sivota & Epirus